Page manually updated on Oct 1st, 2015

 Personal Progress Reports:

 I have received numerous donations so far for my piano fund.
 I am saving every penny to put towards it.
-I had no intention of asking my fans for anything ever again, but this I do ask—if ever there was a woman in need of a piano, it is I.
+If ever there was a woman in need of a piano, it is I. "Imperative" is too small a word.

 Thank you, from my heart.
 Please donate here